Hoyoak/hoyoak.github.io/_pages/about.md

   - /about.html
 ---

-Hello, Welcome to my Personal Homepage.
-I'm now a final year undergraduate student of Software Engineering in [Shandong University of Science and Technology]("https://www.sdust.edu.cn/).
+Hello, Welcome to my page.
+I'm now a final year undergraduate student of Software Engineering in [Shandong University of Science and Technology](https://www.sdust.edu.cn/).
 My research interest focus on leveraging DL for complex time series data, such as pulse data, and computer vision.
 I am very fortunate to be advised by Prof. Yanfang, Yin of Information Systems Integration Laboratory.

 A data-driven personal website
 ======